bem/bem-sdk/packages/naming.presets/README.md

 ### Pass an object with default options

-You can pass an object with default options to use it in the `userDefaults` level.
+You can pass an object with default options to use it on the `userDefaults` level.
 Pass this object in the second argument of the `create()` function.

 **Example:**